Michelleoc/pands-project/README.md

 ## Machine Learning <a name="machinelearning"></a>

-Knowing that the iris dataset is generally the first dataset used as an introduction into Machine Learning, I was interested in
+Knowing that the iris dataset is generally the first dataset used as an introduction into Machine Learning, I was interested to see how this worked.
+Python supports machine learning through the Scikit-learn library.
+It has the tools for predictive data analysis.
+It features various classification, regression and clustering algorithms and is designed to interoperate with the Python numerical and scientific libraries.

 ### Train and Validate the data (Machine Learning) <a name="trainandvalidatethedata"></a>

-The Iris dataset can be used by a machine learning model to illustrate classification (a method used to determine the type of an object (species in this dataset) by comparison with similar objects that have previously been categorised).
+The Iris dataset can be used by a machine learning model to illustrate classification, a method used to determine the type of an object (species in this dataset) by comparison with similar objects that have previously been categorised.
 Once trained on known data, the machine learning model can make a predictive classification by comparing a test object to the output of its training data.

 Steps To Be followed When Applying an Algorithm.